 Depending on the circumstances, workers who experience discrimination for having medical conditions may have legal options.
 Workers with disabilities may be able to file claims under the Americans with Disabilities Act.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help these workers explore available options.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help these workers explore available options.